Authorised Representative Services

 If you need to know costs for EU Authorised Representative Services then please contact us.

-- The Regulation aims to protect citizens from unsafe and non-compliant products placed on the market in the EU and UK.
+- The Regulation aims to protect citizens from unsafe and non-compliant products placed on the market in the EU.

-- The Regulation requires that, for most CE marked products, there needs to be an economic operator located in the territory where the products are being placed on the market (EU or UK).
+- The Regulation requires that, for most CE marked products, there needs to be an economic operator located within the EU.

 - This economic operator must liaise with the authorities to provide them with information or take certain actions.

-- The Economic Operator can be the EU or UK manufacturer, an Authorised Representative, an EU or UK importer or a fulfilment service provider.
+- The Economic Operator can be the EU manufacturer, an Authorised Representative, an EU importer or a fulfilment service provider.

 - The Regulation also covers improvements to the market surveillance systems, such as trading standards.